 Squalicum Creek Park once included a gravel pit, an airport, and a concrete plant.
 A century of development throughout the Squalicum Creek watershed resulted in poor water quality and loss of fish and wildlife habitat.

-The Willow Spring project will regain high-quality fish and wildlife habitat in the Squalicum Creek watershed through the construction of the Willow Spring channel and associated wetlands along the western edge of Squalicum Creek Park.
+The Willow Spring project regains high-quality fish and wildlife habitat in the Squalicum Creek watershed through the construction of the Willow Spring channel and associated wetlands along the western edge of Squalicum Creek Park.
 Willow Spring is an off-channel habitat that provides a place for salmon to grow, feed, and rest during their long journey between Squalicum Creek and the ocean.

 The Willow Spring channel was constructed in 2010 but was not immediately connected to Squalicum Creek because of landowner constraints.
 The connection between Willow Spring and Squalicum Creek was created upon the completion of the final phase of the project in fall 2018.